-To start you need to understand how the markets work, you need to understand the market inefficiencies, relationships between different assets, products and the price behaviour.
+To start you need to understand how the markets work, you need to understand the market inefficiencies, relationships between different assets, products and price behaviour.

 Designing Your Strategy

 The first steps with any strategy are to have a good design, the idea needs to be documented, if you skip this step then you will fail before you even start, the biggest amount of your time should be the design taking into account all the trade rules, risk management and uncontrollable market events like world war 3.
 Creating a working robot requires an understanding of how automated systems work which consists of 3 components: (a) Entry signals, (b) Exit signals and (c) Position sizing, you will need to design these components in relation to the market inefficiencies and this is no simple task.

 The programming language will depend on what you are trying to achieve, if you are using complex mathematics then you would want a language that has been built for this particular task, with some of the new modern programming languages like Microsoft C#, F#, Java, R, MATLAB and Python.
 If it is the speed you want for High-Frequency Trading (HFT) then you may be looking at C++ for faster code execution.

-We use Microsoft C# which is a very powerful modern programming language used by both cTrader and NinjaTrader which is fast, easy to maintain, robust and a rich selection of mathematical and business orientated libraries.
+We use Microsoft C# which is a very powerful modern programming language used by both cTrader and NinjaTrader it is fast, easy to maintain, robust and a rich selection of mathematical and business-orientated libraries.

 Trading Platform API